lcosmin/buildout.recipe.uwsgi/README.rst

 version
     Version of uWSGI to download (default is ``latest``).

+output
+    Path where the uWSGI configuration file is generated (default to a file called ``name of the part.xml`` in the parts directory).

 profile
     uWSGI has profiles (build configurations) which can be used to configure which plugins will be built with uWSGI (see https://github.com/unbit/uwsgi/tree/master/buildconf).
 Default is ``default.ini``.